Using Ignis together with Python Jupyter notebooks#

 return color

 Although we have not yet generated a rendered image, we have successfully created a function capable of rendering any scene with a specified number of samples.
 It is important to note that a higher number of samples leads to an improvement in image quality, but at the cost of longer render times.
+Further, as batch rendering is enabled by default, the final spp might be greater than the requested spp.

 With this in mind, let us proceed with the rendering process without any delay.